What is CINK and how can it help patients with Ehlers-Danlos syndrome?

 How does CINK help patients with EDS?

-CINK’s unique method of balancing nerve impulse firing is directly suited to managing much of EDS Type 3 patients’ negative symptoms.
+CINK’s unique method of balancing nerve impulse firing is directly suited to managing many of the negative symptoms in those with hEDS.
 By channeling points of laxity and gripping into Ideal energy lines, CINK can balance these highs and lows and return the body the healthy function.
 Case studies have shown profound improvement in: muscle tone, balance, compression, hypotension, TMJ, headaches, migraines, cervical muscle tension, myofascial spasms, and even IBS.

 About the Study